Silvergate Capital Co. (NYSE:SI) Receives $101.83 Consensus Target Price from Analysts

 NYSE SI opened at $127.56 on Thursday.
 Silvergate Capital has a one year low of $7.60 and a one year high of $187.86.
 The stock has a 50-day moving average of $110.31 and a 200 day moving average of $48.95.
 The company has a market capitalization of $2.88 billion, a price-to-earnings ratio of 118.11 and a beta of 3.00.
 The company has a debt-to-equity ratio of 0.09, a quick ratio of 0.41 and a current ratio of 0.70.

-Silvergate Capital (NYSE:SI) last released its quarterly earnings results on Thursday, January 21st.
-The company reported $0.47 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.09.
-The business had revenue of $26.76 million during the quarter, compared to the consensus estimate of $25.00 million.
+Silvergate Capital (NYSE:SI) last released its quarterly earnings data on Thursday, January 21st.
+The company reported $0.47 EPS for the quarter, topping the consensus estimate of $0.38 by $0.09.
 Silvergate Capital had a return on equity of 6.45% and a net margin of 21.61%.
+The company had revenue of $26.76 million during the quarter, compared to the consensus estimate of $25.00 million.
 On average, equities analysts predict that Silvergate Capital will post 1.3 earnings per share for the current fiscal year.

 Silvergate Capital Company Profile